While taking a road trip through Europe, the tiny country of Andorra was on our route back to Provence, France.

 After a couple of stumbles of stopping at the wrong parking lot and only going through one covered bridge instead of two, we found our way to the path.

-We loved the climb though.
-There is nothing that makes Dave and I feel more alive that climbing up something.
+There is nothing that makes Dave and I feel more alive than climbing up something.

 We were surprised to see that the doors were locked to the hut when we arrived.